︎EXHIBITIONS | WORK | CV | CONTACT + ABOUT | NEWS

 2020

-metal and oxidized fabric
+metal & oxidized textile

 On the one hand, Encyclia Imagosis reads like a spell, and on the other the scientific discourse of taxonomy.
 Encyclia Imagosis stems from Greek, enkykleomai, “to encircle”, imago, imagination’s root, and osis, a suffix denoting a process or condition.
 Encyclia Imagosis casts a spell on categorical fixity.
 It proposes a cyclical destabilization and refashioning of imagination’s role in the processes of transformation, like a child’s incantation challenging the malaise of taxonomy.